jlan84/cross-validation-assignment/pair.md

 ```

-### Exercise:

-1. Plot the test error and training error curves for Ridge regression with different alpha parameters.
+3. Plot the test error and training error curves for Ridge regression with different alpha parameters.
    Which model would you select based on your test and training curves?